This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Earthworms as a Food Source

-- Store fresh worms in damp peat moss at 50-60°F
+- Store Properly: Keep worms in moist peat moss at 50-60°F for freshness.

 Fish as a Food Source